amanCoderX/Voting-app/README.md

 # 🗳️ Voting App

-A simple and functional web-based Voting App built using [your tech stack here].
+A simple and functional web-based Voting App built using [Html,Css,JavaScript].
 This app allows users to vote for predefined options, view live vote counts, and ensures only one vote per user/session.

 ---